 VOTE NO ON PART II OF THE PROPOSED VIRGINIA STORMWATER REGULATIONS

-My name is Ronald L. Willard, II, and as a citizen and land developer in the Commonwealth, I am concerned that the technical mandates in the proposed stormwater regulations would affect our ability to compete in the global marketplace and endanger Virginia’s reputation as one of the best places in America to do business.
-Every year it gets harder and harder to do business in the state and we continue to drive costs up for new homeowners.
-The land development industry is in survival mode right now and we are faced with more and more regulations each year.
-With the changes that have occured over the last 10 years I am scared to see what may take place over the next 10 years.
+My name is Jim Bateman, and as a citizen of the Commonwealth, I am concerned that the technical mandates in the proposed stormwater regulations would affect our ability to compete in the global marketplace and endanger Virginia's reputation as one of the best places in America to do business.

 When you vote on these regulations, we encourage you to vote no on Part II, which contains the proposed new technical standards, and reconvene the Technical Advisory Committee (TAC) to continue work on these requirements and consider alternative regulatory arrangements.